alexArdigo/ToDo-List-Project/README.md

 BODY:

-- INPUT LIST
+- INPUT ORDERED LIST
+	- ITEM
 		- DELETE BUTTON
 		- DONE BUTTON

 This readme file will be updated as the project develops